hitoshi-watase/sercrod/docs/reference/directives/lazy.md

 #### Summary

-`*lazy` is a small flag directive that makes Nablla less aggressive about full re-renders.
+`*lazy` is a small flag directive that makes Sercrod less aggressive about full re-renders.

 It has two main roles:

-- On a Nablla host (`<na-blla>`):
+- On a Sercrod host (`<serc-rod>`):
   - When `*lazy` is active, normal internal updates do not rebuild the host template.
-  - The host only propagates changes to child Nablla instances and runs `*updated` hooks.
+  - The host only propagates changes to child Sercrod instances and runs `*updated` hooks.
   - A full rebuild still happens on forced updates.

 - On a form control with `*input` / `n-input`: